 Current modelling of climate change for the UK suggests that we now need to be considering our tree provenance from 3-4° further south, this is central France.
-Trees are an important (and the most economic) tool for locking-up carbon that we currently possess.
+We will continue to use the Ecological Site Classification modelling (ESC-DSS) to identify the species and their provenance when we consider tree planting.
+Trees are an important (and economic) tool for locking-up carbon.

-Restored mires and wetland habitats help to mitigate for the effects of extreme weather events by reducing the rate of flow through the system, acting as sponges to buffer heavy rainfall events and releasing flows downstream more gradually over a longer time period, and holding on to water in drier periods for longer.
+Restored mires and wetland habitats are another vital tool that can mitigate the effects of extreme weather events by reducing the rate of flow of water through the system, acting as sponges to buffer heavy rainfall events and releasing flows downstream more gradually over a longer time period, and holding on to water in drier periods for longer.
 As well as buffering the impacts of a more volatile climate, this also improves the stability of watercourses that might otherwise be subject to erosion from flash flooding, and provides a greater diversity of more stable microhabitats for a variety of flora and fauna.
+Wetland habitats (peat) are also essential in locking-in carbon especially where tree growth is or would be poor.
+Mire restoration plans can be seen within the long-term vision maps